-UW tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France
+UW men’s tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France

 Clement Chidekh sure knows how to make a good impression.

-The Washington sophomore tennis player, a transfer from the National Institute of Applied Sciences in Lyon in his home country of France, impressed the UW coaches so much they named him one of three team captains before he played a match as a Husky.
+The Washington sophomore men’s tennis player, a transfer from the National Institute of Applied Sciences in Lyon in his home country of France, impressed the UW coaches so much they named him one of three team captains before he played a match as a Husky.

 Chidekh’s star continued to rise once matches started.
-Chidekh,who moved into the No. 1 singles spot in his second match, is 10-1 in singles and 8-2 in doubles while teaming with senior Thibault Cancel.
+Chidekh, who moved into the No. 1 singles spot in his second match, is 10-1 in singles and 8-2 in doubles while teaming with senior Thibault Cancel.

 Cancel deserves a huge assist in getting Chidekh to UW.